rhKashif/SteamPulse/report/README.md

 ```

 ### Files

 `lambda_function.py` - script containing code to make connection with database, extract all relevant data and build visualization plots, format them in html and convert to pdf.
-This pdf is emailed to a given email from a given email using the boto3 library and AWS SES.
+This pdf is emailed to users that have subscribed via our dashboard using the boto3 library and AWS SES.

 #### Assumptions and design decisions

 Assumption that the necessary data is available, accurate, and up-to-date.
 This includes assumptions about data format, structure, and quality:

 - Returns an error message if connection to the database fails
 - If there is no data within the last two weeks the dashboard, a message will be displayed to relay this to the user